bmershon/d3-equidecompose/README.md

 #### Shape to Shape (in progress)

-To decompose a generic simple source polygon (without holes or self intersections) into another simple subject polygon of equal area:
+To decompose a simple source polygon (without holes or self intersections) into another simple subject polygon of equal area:

 1. Triangulate both source and subject polygons.
 2. Decompose each collection of triangles into a common square.